 Suicide Procedures:

-Suicide procedures are hanging on the neck, eating pesticides or sleeping pills, poisoning, sometimes ending self with firearms are the main methods of suicide, also jumping high, jumping in front of a car, jumping in a river or sea, cutting the throat with knives or sharp weapons, stepping on the stomach, the fire self is the kind of suicide that we see in society.
+Suicide procedures are hanging on the neck, eating pesticides or sleeping pills, poisoning, and sometimes ending self with firearms are the main methods of suicide, also jumping high, jumping in front of a car, jumping in a river or sea, cutting the throat with knives or sharp weapons, stepping on the stomach, the fire self is the kind of suicide that we see in society.

 Causes of suicide: